onlyphantom/py-networking/1_networking.md

 If anyone can use these addresses, wouldn't that lead to devices on the Internet using the same address?
 No, because traffic from private addresses (the 3 ranges above) do not route over the public Internet.
 Whenever a network using private addresses need to communicate with the public Internet a protocol known as **Network Address Translation** is used.
 Our home network and private office network, whether wired or wireless, issue IP addresses that fall into one of the three ranges.
     - NAT is a process in which our router changes our private IP address into a public one so we can transmit data over the Internet
-    - When inormations comes back to our router, it reverses the change from a real IP address (public) to a private one and forwards the traffic back to our computer
+    - When information comes back to our router, it reverses the change from a real IP address (public) to a private one and forwards the traffic back to our computer

 Private addresses are known as _non-routable addresses_.
 The networking on the Internet routes Internet activity connected to our public IP address only and not our private IP.
 Private IP addresses are untracked and unrestricted and IP lookup services cannot geographically locate a user's computer by them.